PhysDepth: Plug-and-Play Physical Refinement for Monocular Depth Estimation in Challenging Environments: PhysDepth: Motivation Method

 \subsection{Red Channel Attenuation Loss (RCA loss)}

-To guide the training processes of Light Attenuation module, we introduce RCA loss (Figure \ref{fig:network} - d).
+To guide the training processes of PPM, we introduce RCA loss (Figure \ref{fig:network} - c).
 RCA loss is based on Beer-Lambert law (Equation \ref{eq:Beer-Lambert law}) and Rayleigh scattering theory (Equation \ref{eq:Rayleigh scattering}).

-Beer-Lambert Law describes that light attenuation is proportional to distance.
-Specifically, in our model, we consider Equation \ref{eq:Beer-Lambert law} for each pixel, where $ I_0 $ denotes the intensity of the luminous point. $ I $ denotes the light intensity after attenuation. $ \mu $ is a constant and $ d $ is depth value. $ e^{- \mu d_R} $ is the attenuation item.
+Specifically, in our model, we consider Equation \ref{eq:Beer-Lambert law} for each pixel, where $ I_0 $ denotes the intensity of the luminous point. $ I $ denotes the light intensity after attenuation. $ \mu $ is a constant and $ d $ is depth value. $ e^{- \mu d_{R}} $ is the attenuation item.
 Also, we discuss the different items in Section \ref{sec:Additional Quantitative Results} in Supplementary Material.

-Equation \ref{eq:Beer-Lambert law} suggests the possibility of deriving the depth value, denoted as $ d_R $ from the information contained in $ I $ and $ I_0 $.
-This insight motivates us to employ it as a loss function during the training of Light Attenuation module.
+Equation \ref{eq:Beer-Lambert law} suggests the possibility of deriving the depth value, denoted as $ d_{R} $ from the information contained in $ I $ and $ I_0 $.
+This insight motivates us to employ it as a loss function during the training of PPM.
 To facilitate this, we rephrase Equation \ref{eq:Beer-Lambert law} to Equation \ref{eq:rca loss} as:

-We then use gradient Spherical Gaussian (SG) \cite{li2022physically, wang2009all, wang2021learning} to model $ I_0 $ in Equation \ref{eq:sg}, where $ \lambda \in \mathbb{R} $ is a learnable parameter to capture the underlying distribution of $ I_0 $, enabling Light Attenuation module to dynamically adapt to the intensity changes of the luminous point.
-In our experiments, we empirically set $ g = 1.3938 $ for the best accuracy.
+We then use gradient Spherical Gaussian (SG) \cite{li2022physically, wang2009all, wang2021learning} to model $ I_0 $ in Equation \ref{eq:sg}, where $ \lambda \in \mathbb{R} $ is a learnable parameter.
+It is because the naive application of the Beer-Lambert law would require solving for the per-pixel intrinsic brightness $I_0$, which is ill-posed from a single image.
+We instead simplify this term by modeling its contribution as a single, globally learnable parameter $\lambda$.
+We are therefore not claiming to model the true $I_0$ of every pixel.
+Rather, the term $\frac{1}{\mu}(g\lambda-1)$ functions as a learned scalar bias in the regression.
+This simplification makes the problem tractable and prevents the model from learning a trivial identity by encoding depth in the $I_0$ term.